 When we talk about health and wellness, we usually assume that they are synonymous with each other.
 However, did you know that they are not necessarily the same thing?
 “Health” is not defined by W.H.O.
 (World Health Organization) as the complete absence of disease or infirmity, but a state of complete physical, mental, and social well-being.
 The same organization defines “wellness” as the best state of health for individuals and groups or a positive approach to living, the quality and happy state of life, especially as an actively sought goal.

 With an understanding of these definitions, it is important to be able to differentiate between them and learn just how they do correlate to each other.
-A great way to think about health is to see it as the “bare-bone-biology of your body.
+A great way to think about health is to see it as the bare-bone biology of your body.
 It answers questions like what diseases are you genetically predisposed to?
 What health risks run in your family?
-What externally impactful physical, mental, emotional injury have you suffered?
+What externally impactful physical, mental, or emotional injury have you suffered?
 Health is something that can be analytically measure on a page, reports, and various health tests.

-Especially during this current period of COVID and actively participating with social movements such as Black Lives Matter, Me Too and other important Movements, it is important now more than ever to make sure to protect your physical health, and really take note on your active choices of the company you keep to progress not only your own wellness and health, but helping those in other communities whose health and wellness constantly suffer due to active oppression and suppression of others.
+Especially during this current period of COVID and actively participating with social movements such as Black Lives Matter, Me Too, and other important movements, it is important now more than ever to make sure to protect your physical health and really take note on your active choices of the company you keep to progress not only your own wellness and health, but helping those in other communities whose health and wellness constantly suffer due to active oppression and suppression of others.

 What positive and negative health and wellness patterns and behaviors do you think you have?
 Do you feel the need or want to change them?